 Navigating this life is understanding how we got here as a specie and the brain inside our heads that control our thoughts, feelings and memories.
 Survival started as a straightforward biological and environmental challenge but, with culture, social evolution, and capitalism, its meaning has expanded and, in some senses, become distorted—prioritizing things beyond basic human needs.
 Our competitive culture teaches us to hate, envy and to compare ourselves to one another.
 Out of that we get group behaviors like racism, colorism, sexism, agism and classism.
 Out of that we get individual maladies like depression, psychosis and ***suicidal ideation.

 Always remember, it is just as easy to learn to love and ignore/avoid negativity.
 It is important to note that this does not mean you don’t get angry, sad or annoyed.
 These emotions are normal and natural, the difference is you know and expect them – you understand the triggers and and can choose how and when you respond.
 Sometimes people need to know, strongly, that you were hurt or disgusted by their behavior – but first remember that everything is in your head/memory.
 Try to imagine what your life would be like if you woke up tomorrow without any long-term memories.
-You could barely survive in modern human societies but all the things that are the basis of any stress in you life would have disappeared.
+You could barely survive in modern human societies but all the things that are the basis of any stress in your life would have disappeared.

 You don’t even need a therapist if you understand who you are.
 Why pay someone to tell you what you already know?
 If you don’t know yet, there is positive information in abundance to get you on a path of freedom of your mind.
 Seek the truth and knowledge that will benefit you for the short time you have on earth.